medusajs/medusa/docs/content/development/cache/create.md

 ## Overview

 Medusa provides ready-made modules for cache, including in-memory and Redis modules.
-If you prefer another technology used for caching in your commerce application, you can build a module and publish it as an NPM package.
+If you prefer another technology used for caching in your commerce application, you can build a module locally and use it in your Medusa backend.
+You can also publish to NPM and reuse it across multiple Medusa backend instances.

 In this document, you will learn how to build your own Medusa cache module based on Memcached as an example.
 This gives you a real-life example of creating the cache module.
 You can follow the general steps with any other caching system or service.